 praised WWII's firebombing for letting them replace superstitious painting and architecture

 .
-His political stance would be seen as "culpably self-deluding" as WWIII comes around the corner, but his geopolitical contribution is to give the Inter-Oceanic Treaty Organisation (IOTO, "the Anglosphere," "Oceania") a moral aspect outside of the technocrats'--there can be no stint or quarter in the fight against the "Eurasian" threats (Moscow, Berlin-Paris, Tokyo-Beijing): the peace socialists "who 'abjure' violence against Eurasiatic oppression can only do so because others are committing violence on their behalf."
+His political stance would be called "culpably self-deluding" as WWIII comes around the corner, but his geopolitical contribution is to give the Inter-Oceanic Treaty Organisation (IOTO, "the Anglosphere," "Oceania") a moral aspect outside of the technocrats'--there can be no stint or quarter in the fight against the "Eurasian" threats (Moscow, Berlin-Paris, Tokyo-Beijing): the peace socialists "who 'abjure' violence against Eurasiatic oppression can only do so because others are committing violence on their behalf

 The German Bloc

 covers Northern, Central, and Eastern Europe out to the Caspian; Berlin has increasingly dominated Paris, Sofia, and Istanbul since WWI.
 The 20s' middle classes had fought to keep the workers from public life and win over the peasantry, but the Army had its own plans, plans less enamored with the sacredness of contract and property.
 Jews aren't separated, let alone killed--who'd be your doctor, or your scapegoat?
 The rural Pale Jews don't do too fabulously under Byelorussia and Ukraine, so there's emigration to Alaska

 , the Outback